 You should use inverse coloring on interface elements that need a strong color fill.
 Buttons, menus, and notifications often need this visual clarity because users interact with them.
 But don’t over do it.
 You’ll lose hierarchy if every element is light on dark.

-There are tools that can help you communicate visual hierarchy on your wireframes easier.
-This wireframing toolkit, Wireframe Patterns, is built for visual clarity.
-Each UI pattern is designed with proper visual weight without using color.
+There are wireframing toolkits that can help you communicate visual hierarchy easier.
+You can get a wireframing toolkit we designed called: Wireframe Patterns.
+Each UI pattern is designed with visual weight and clarity without using any color.

 A Visual Hierarchy Without Color